The Gussing bioenergy plant in southeast Austria was one of the first places that I proposed to

 A couple of days later I found myself in the midst of a series of unexpected and intense experiences.
 I woke up in Krakow worried about not having any clear direction for the next few days when I suddenly got an invitation from a native of the Silesian coalfields to go meet her retired coal miner dad and see some mines.
 This region was especially interesting to me because it's the heart of Polish coal mining country, and every country I've visited that used to have mining is now importing Polish coal.
 I wanted to see what the mines here actually look like since former miners in these other countries claim that Poland is using cheap and unsafe labor to undercut their mines.
 Before I would get a chance to see these places, my host had another experience in mind for me.

 We then got a bus to her parents' place in Beirun, and I remember the strange feeling of seeing rail cars loaded with coal right underneath the "Auschwitz" sign at the main train station.
 After a nice dinner her dad took us around to several operating coal mines (including the one where he used to work), and I was able to ask many questions about the realities of Polish coal mining.
 These mines looked nicer and more professional than any mine I've ever seen in Appalachia.
 The buildings were sleek and sturdy with nicely paved parking lots and full showering and storage facilities for the miners.
-I wasn't able to actually go into any of the mines since I showed up on such short notice, but I was assured that I could go into a working mine if I could give a week or so notice.
+I wasn't able to actually go into any of the mines since I showed up on

 The following day I also interviewed the former director of Piast, one of the largest single underground mines in the world, so I'll combine his information with that from my host's dad for a quick impression of what they had to say about coal mining in Poland.
 To my surprise, Polish coal miners get the same retirement deal as Spanish miners, meaning that every year worked equals 1 1/2 years of retirement benefits.
 The retired miner I spoke with was in his mid 40s and had started a roofing business with another couple of retired miners.
 The mines in this area were an integral part of the union organizing that eventually helped to bring about the end of communism, but it came at a serious cost with 1,500 striking miners staying underground for 2 weeks in 1981 and 9 miners being shot by police in that same year.
 5,000 people work in the Piast mine, and another 4,500 work in a nearby mine that joins up with it underground.
 The average pay for a miner is about $1,000 per month, which doesn't sound like so much by American standards but the cost of living is much lower than in the States.
 In fact, all of the houses that I saw in this region looked quite decent and while the communist-era apartment buildings lacked visual appeal they are perfectly nice and livable inside.
 About 60,000 miners work in the small district that Beirun is in, and many many more work in the whole area of Silesia.
 Almost all of the mines are government owned and operated, with the one remaining private mine about to shutting down.
 About 25 miners die in Polish coal miners per year.